-Maps of the Western URA sub-area area indicate a stream drainage used to meander across the eastern nursery area, but that system was redirected into ditches and drains sometime prior to the early 1990s.
-Several diagonal ditches send water from the eastern nursery boundary to a central roadside ditch, and then south to the floodway swale feature described previously.
-Google Earth aerial photo records indicate the nursery has been at this location at least since the early 1990s.
+Maps of the West URA sub-area area indicate a stream drainage used to meander across the eastern nursery area.
+The stream is barely visible in 1952 photos, and was redirected into ditches and drains over the years as farming activities expanded.
+Under current conditions, several diagonal ditches send water from the eastern nursery edge to a central roadside ditch, and then south to the floodway swale described previously.
+Aerial photo records indicate the nursery has been at this location at least since the early 1990s, and the area has been farmed since at least 1952.

-Aside from a need to avoid the floodway areas and a possible need for drainage maintenance/ improvement in the area between the nursery and the farm north of the floodway, this portion of the western URA can be developed with relative ease.
+Aside from a need to avoid the floodway areas and a possible need for drainage maintenance/ improvement in the area between the nursery and the farm north of the floodway, this portion of the western URA can be developed.